BethW83/health-insurance-project-1/README.md

 ## Conclusion

+-   Hypothesis 1: the four figures clearly show that smokers have higher health insurance charges than non-smokers
 -   To take this further in the future it would be beneficial to use more personal attributes such as lifestyle (active or sedentary) and drug use.

 ## Reflection